 November 18.
 The Shining Hour released.

 January 8.
-Joan appears on the Screen Guild Theater's "Variety" radio program as herself.
+Joan appears on the debut episode of the Screen Guild Theater's "Variety Revue" radio program as herself.

 March 10.
 The Ice Follies of 1939 released.